TajwarSaiyeed/Quizzy-APP-Abid/README.md

 Rechat

-Active link added and onther pic chart add in every quiz section. it will show when you participate in quiz.
+Active link added and aonther pic chart add in every quiz section. it will show when you participate in quiz.

 React Toast